 An emergency fund is your financial safety net.
 Experts typically recommend saving enough to cover three to six months’ worth of living expenses.
 Start by setting a small goal, such as saving $500, and then work your way up.
 Having an emergency fund in place can help you cover unexpected expenses without resorting to costly cash advances or other forms of debt.

 If your budget is tight, try to identify areas where you could cut back to save money.
 This could mean dining out less, cancelling unused subscriptions, or switching to a less expensive phone or internet plan.
 Every little bit you save can be directed towards building your emergency fund.

 If you are paying down high interest credit card debt, consider negotiating lower interest rates.
 If you can, try to transfer balances to a lower interest card or consider taking out a debt consolidation loan.

 Consider Credit Counseling

-If you’re consistently finding yourself considering a cash advance, it may be a sign of deeper financial issues.
+If you’re consistently finding yourself needing cash from a credit card, it may be a sign of deeper financial issues.
 Nonprofit credit counseling organizations can offer guidance and help you create a debt management plan.
 They can work with you to set a budget, offer strategies to manage your debt, and help you understand your options for moving forward.

 While it’s possible to get cash from a credit card, this should be a last resort due to the high costs involved.
 Before using a credit card cash advance, consider other options.
-Remember that planning ahead and having an emergency fund are the best ways to prevent needing to borrow cash in a pinch.
+Remember that planning ahead and having an emergency fund are the best ways to prevent needing to get cash from a credit card in a pinch.